Chadha-Bhavya/OOP-Financial-Manager-Project/README.md

 ## User Stories ##

-- As a user, I would be able to add my income to my budget.
+- As a user, I would be able to add my earnings to the finance management system.
-- As a user, I would be able to subtract my expensed from my budget.
+- As a user, I would be able to add my expenses to the finance management system.
-- As a user, I would be able to view all my earnings in my budget.
+- As a user, I would be able to view all my past earnings in the finance management system.
-- As a user, I would be able to view all my expenses in my budget.
+- As a user, I would be able to view all my past expenses in the finance management system.
-- As a user, I can categorize financial transactions based on categories like grocery, housing, transportation, insurance, recreation and entertainment, medical, and miscellaneous.
+- As a user, I can categorize financial transactions/expenses  based on categories like Housing, Food, Recreation, Transportation, HealthCare and Insurance and Miscellaneous
+- As a user, I would be able to view my expenses based on specific categories to help me understand my finance at a better level.
-- As a user, I can set my expenses budget and the system will warn me if I cross my budget limit.
+- As a user, I can set my expenses limit and the system will warn me if I cross my expenses limit.